Myndex/Biography/GeneralBioFilm.md

 As a teenager, Andrew played a Miraphone in the local symphony orchestra, and worked in the layout/production department of a small newspaper.
 At Western Washington University, Andrew became involved at the college radio station, getting his first broadcasting license in 1979.
 There he learned multi-track recording, and actively pursued performing arts, playing in Summer Stock before entering professional broadcast radio, thanks to the guidance from his friend Glenn Beck.

 ## Broadcasting
 For much of the 1980s, he worked in broadcast radio.
-Hired not only for his skills in news gathering, writing & producing radio content, but also for his skills in broadcast engineering.
+Engaged not only for his skills in news gathering, writing & producing radio content, but also for his skills in broadcast engineering.
 This led to a **position as Chief Engineer** for an AM/FM combo in Southern California, and joining the **Society of Broadcast Engineers**.
 Shortly thereafter, a local television station (KADY) brought him on to work with the news department, and he found additional engineering work with a satellite up-link facility.

 ### _Move to Television_
 But Andrew recognized that he needed greater creative challenges.
 KADY was handling post-production for a syndicated television program (GLOW), and when he was offered a **creative position in sound and music** for the show, he jumped at the chance.
 This was his "break" into television and film, circa 1988.
 This led to his first professional credits as a **Director of Photography** with the same production company.
 He has since developed a lengthy list of credits and awards, including **three Emmy awards**, two of which were for supervising sound designer for **"Beakman's World"** (CBS).